Fl0W97/ci-p4-methods-library/SCHEDULE.md

 ## Week 1: Project Planning and Setup

 ### Day 1: Project Planning
-- Define project scope and requirements. --> see scope in README2.md
+- Define project scope and requirements.
-- Identify user roles: visitors, users, and admin. --> tbd
+- Identify user roles: visitors, users, and admin.
-- Draft wireframes for the application layout. --> started with tool pencil (mobile, tablet and desktop view)
+- Draft wireframes for the application layout.
-- draw ERD for database --> done for methods, comments, user
+- draw ERD for database

 ### Day 2: Environment Setup
-- Create a Gitpod workspace. --> done
+- Create a Gitpod workspace.
-- Set up a PostgreSQL database in your preferred environment (e.g., Heroku). --> successfully tested in Heroku
+- Set up a PostgreSQL database in your preferred environment (e.g., Heroku).
-- Initialize a Django project and configure settings for PostgreSQL. --> done
+- Initialize a Django project and configure settings for PostgreSQL.

 ### Day 3: Version Control
-- Set up Git for version control. --> done
+- Set up Git for version control.
-- Create a repository on GitHub or another platform. --> done
+- Create a repository on GitHub or another platform
-- Commit initial project setup files. --> done
+- Commit initial project setup files

 ### Day 4: Basic Django Configuration
 - Set up Django apps (e.g., methods, users).
 - Configure URLs and basic views.
-- Test Django installation by running the server. --> done
+- Test Django installation by running the server.
-- Create a Procfile for Heroku. --> done
+- Create a Procfile for Heroku.
 - Ensure all dependencies are listed in `requirements.txt`.
-- Create a Heroku app and link to GitHub repository. --> done
+- Create a Heroku app and link to GitHub repository
-- Set up PostgreSQL on Heroku. --> done
+- Set up PostgreSQL on Heroku.
-- Initial Deployment --> done
+- Initial Deployment

 ### Day 5: User Authentication
-- Implement user registration and login using Django's built-in authentication system. --> tbc
+- Implement user registration and login using Django's built-in authentication system.
-- Create templates for login and registration pages. --> tbc
+- Create templates for login and registration pages.

 ### Day 6: User Profile Management
-- Allow users to create and update profiles. --> tbc
+- Allow users to create and update profiles.
-- Implement user authentication checks for accessing methods. --> tbc
+- Implement user authentication checks for accessing methods.

 ### Day 7: Review and Refactor
 - Review code and structure.